-A. Marine Biotoxins - Bivalve shellfish contamination from marine biotoxins has not been shown to be a human health concern within Area 05.
-During the winter and spring of 1988, South Carolina experienced an occurrence of "Red Tide", specifically Ptychodiscus brevis (K. brevis), which affected water quality in Areas 01 - 04.
-There has been no documented reoccurrences of this organism at levels requiring emergency response in South Carolina waters subsequent to the 1988 event.
+- A. Marine Biotoxins Bivalve shellfish contamination from marine biotoxins has not been shown to be a human health concern within Area 05.
+During the winter and spring of 1988, South Carolina experienced an occurrence of "Red Tide", specifically Ptychodiscus brevis (K. brevis), which affected water quality in SFMA 01 south to SFMA 04.
+There have been no documented reoccurrences of this organism at levels requiring emergency response in South Carolina waters subsequent to the 1988 event.
 Due to the vast media coverage of events related to Pfiesteria pisicida, the Department participates in a State Task Group on Toxic Algae and operates a toxic algae emergency response team.

-B. Vibrio parahaemolyticus - Because State water temperatures exceed 81 degrees Fahrenheit (F) during June through September, Vibrio parahaemolyticus (Vp) management controls must be implemented during these months.
+The Department also has a Marine Biotoxin Contingency Plan in place that must be evaluated and updated annually. - B. Vibrio Management Plan Because State water temperatures exceed 81 degrees Fahrenheit (F) during June through September; Vibrio management controls must be implemented during these months.
 Management controls for permitted Aquaculture facilities are specifically addressed in R.61-47.
-The season for wild-stock harvest is currently closed from May 16 through October 1st.
-Because R.61-47 does not specifically address control of wild-stock harvest from waters exceeding 81 degrees F, the Department will recommend to and request of SCDNR that the wild stock closed season be extended through the end of September.
-The Department is currently opposed to issuance of special wild-stock harvest permits to Certified Shippers during the closed season.
+The season for wild-stock harvest of oysters is typically closed from June 1 through September 30th.
+Because R.61-47 does not specifically address control of wild-stock harvest from waters exceeding 81 degrees F, the Department will recommend to and request of SCDNR that the wild stock harvesting season not be opened until October 1.
+The Department is currently not opposed to the issuance of special wild-stock harvest permits to Certified Shippers during the closed season as long as special permit conditions are included.
 Special permit conditions for maricultured triploid oysters during the vibrio control months must include current R.61-47 and NSSP temperature control requirements to be included in the Certified Shipper's HACCP plan.